eliranbi/MadridLabDocumentation/workbooks/Lab4/README.md

         cordova emulate

-6. Let's take a look at the console logs, while the iOS simulator is selected press the Simulator's debug menu and select the "Open cosnole logs option"
+6. Let's take a look at the console logs, while the iOS simulator is selected press the Simulator's debug menu and select the "Open console logs option"

   <img src="images/Lab4-debug.png" width=400/>